-In order to submit a claim for Equal Pay, you must show the following: –
+In order to submit a claim you must show the following: –

 - That you were employed on work that is equal to that or your male (or female) comparator.

-- That you were being paid less than your comparator for a reason related to sex.
+- That you were being paid less than your comparator for a reason related to gender.

 - There was no genuine material factor defence.

 It is likely that you will have a claim for Sex Discrimination as well as an Equal Pay claim.

 Who can bring a claim for Equal Pay?

 There is no requirement to have been employed by your employer for any length of time.
 In fact, there is no actual need for you to be an employee.
 You can bring a claim even if you are a worker.